 \section{Conclusion}

-In this paper, we extent the scope of deep learning to programming language processing.
-Due to the rich and explicit tree structures of programs, we propose the novel Tree-Based Convolutional Neural Network (TBCNN).
-In this model, program vector representations are learned by the coding criterion; local structural features are detected by the convolution layer; the notions of continuous binary tree and 3-way pooling are introduced to model trees with varying sizes and shapes.
+In this paper, we applied deep neural networks to the field of programming language processing.
+Due to the rich and explicit tree structures of programs, we proposed the novel Tree-Based Convolutional Neural Network (TBCNN).
+In our model, program vector representations are learned by the coding criterion; structural features are detected by the convolutional layer; the continuous binary tree and dynamic pooling enable our model to cope with trees of varying sizes and shapes.
 Experimental results show the superiority of our model to baseline methods.

-Empirical experiments show that meaningful features of AST nodes are successfully captured by the coding criterion.
-The TBCNN model is evaluated in the task of program classification; it achieves higher accuracy than baseline methods.

-The experiments validate the feasibility of neural program processing; they also show a bright future of this new field.
-Based on current evidence, we believe deep learning will make great progress in the field of programming language processing.